A transformation at the academic heart of the campus

 We want to provide our pupils with regular funding for a wide range of immediate need projects, including innovations in the classroom, equipment for sports and societies, and the piloting of new activities.
 With your support we can ensure that the aspirations of our teaching staff to deliver the very best to our pupils are not constrained.

-Support Pupil Life today through regular giving:
+Support the Annual Fund today through regular giving:

 Another fantastic reunion weekend took place in June 2019, with over 120 alumni attending.
 In particular, a large contingent of those who were 'new Jacks' in 1973 joined us, some of whom had not seen each other for over 45 years.

 On 11th May we welcomed over 70 guests to our Founders' Weekend Donor Reception which gave the School community an opportunity to thank alumni, parents and friends for the difference they are making.

 Did you know you can support the Royal Hospital School Charitable Trust when you make purchases on Amazon by always starting at smile.amazon.co.uk.
 Amazon will donate 0.5% of the net purchase price (excluding VAT, returns and shipping fees) to the Royal Hospital School Charitable Trust.